 Clay County, Florida

-The National Sheriffs’ Association (NSA) is pleased to announce that Deputy Krista McDonald, with the Kitsap County Sheriff’s Office, has been selected as the recipient of the 2012 Charles “Bud” Meeks Award for Deputy Sheriff of the Year.
+NSA is pleased to announce that Detective Matt Hanlin, with the Clay County Sheriff’s Office, has been selected as the recipient of the 2013 Charles “Bud” Meeks Award for Deputy Sheriff of the Year.
 The Charles “Bud” Meeks Award was presented at the Opening General Session on Sunday, June 23rd at NSA’s Annual Conference in Charlotte, NC.

 The Charles "Bud" Meeks Award for Deputy Sheriff of the Year was established to recognize deputy sheriffs who have demonstrated conspicuous bravery in the performance of their duties.
 The award is given in memory and honor of Charles "Bud" Meeks, who served as executive director of the National Sheriffs' Association from 1989 to 1997 and in 2000.